Farmleigh is accessed via the Phoenix Park.

 Important!
 Driving Directions

 Please do not follow SatNav or Google Map directions to Farmleigh Estate, as these will not currently bring you to the correct location.
+Instead please enter these coordinates: 53.3661, -6.3516.
 Farmleigh is accessed from the interior of Phoenix Park.
 Driving directions are as follows.

 From City Centre: